 The definitions of investment and other activity that can be sanctioned under ISA include financing for investment in Iran's energy sector, or for sales of gasoline and refinery-related equipment and services.
-Therefore, banks and other financial institutions that assist energy investment and refining and gasoline procurement activities could be sanctioned under ISA.
+However, the definitions of financial institutions are interpreted not to apply to official credit guarantee agencies, such as France's COFACE and Germany's Hermes.